edwardhdlu/q-trader/README.md

 the model is not very good at making decisions in long-term , but is quite good at predicting peaks and troughs.

+# Value
+we use TD method to calculate value (probability of action):
-we use TD method: In plain English, it means maximum future reward for this state and action (s,a) is the immediate reward r plus maximum future reward for the next state
+TD In plain English,
+ means maximum future reward for this state and action (s,a) is the immediate reward r plus maximum future reward for the next state

 ![max future reward](https://github.com/loliksamuel/py-ML-rl-trade/blob/master/files/output/max_future_reward.png)